Common assault: Statute

 Section 39 of the Criminal Justice Act 1988 provides:

 Common assault and battery shall be summary offences and a person guilty of either of them shall be liable to a fine not exceeding level 5 on the standard scale, to imprisonment for a term not exceeding six months, or to both.

 On 13 September 2018, the Assaults on Emergency Workers (Offences) Act 2018 received Royal Assent.
 This added a subsection which states any common assault or battery on an emergency worker (as defined in the Act) is triable either way and subject to a maximum of 12 months' imprisonment if tried on indictment.

 Ingredients of the offence

 Section 39 of the Criminal Justice Act 1988 does not contain a definition of the expression "common assault" that appears there.
 What the offence actually consists of must be determined by reference to case law.

-A person commits an assault if he performs an act (which does not for this purpose include a mere omission to act) by which he intentionally or recklessly causes another person to apprehend immediate unlawful violence.
+A person commits an assault if they perform an act (which does not for this purpose include a mere omission to act) by which they intentionally or recklessly cause another person to apprehend immediate unlawful violence.